Bygrove History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bygrove include Bygrove, Bygroves, Bygrave, Bygraves, Bigrove, Bigroves, Bigrave, Bigraves, Bargrave and many more.

-Early Notables of the Bygrove family (pre 1700)
+Early Notables of the Bygrove family

-Another 18 words (1 lines of text) are included under the topic Early Bygrove Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Bygrove Notables in all our PDF Extended History products and printed products wherever possible.